 - Frequent nosebleeds: For those who snort heroin, regular nosebleeds are a common issue.

-- Lethargy and drowsiness: Addicts often appear unusually tired and fall asleep at inappropriate times.
+- Lethargy and drowsiness: individuals appear unusually tired and fall asleep at inappropriate times.

 Social Signs Of Heroin Addiction

-- Relationship difficulties: Relationships with family and friends often suffer due to the addict’s behavior and secrecy.
+- Relationship difficulties: Relationships with family and friends suffer due to the addict’s behavior and secrecy.

-- Financial problems: Addicts spend large amounts of money on heroin, leading to financial strain.
+- Financial problems: individuals spend large amounts of money on heroin, leading to financial strain.

-- Social withdrawal: Addicts stop participating in activities they once enjoyed and become detached from their social circles.
+- Social withdrawal: individuals stop participating in activities they once enjoyed and become detached from their social circles.

 What Are The Causes Of Heroin Addiction?